Ask AI

 Function: Round off

-• Number: The number you want to round off.
-This can be a decimal or a whole number.
+• Description: The decimal number you want to round to the nearest whole number.

-Here are some practical ways you can use the "Round off" action:
+Here are some examples of how you can use the "Round off" action:

 • Inputs: